GSA-TTS/FAC/backend/census_to_gsafac/README.md

 manage.py raw_to_pg --clean True
 ```

-* models.py These ought to correspons to the incoming csv files
+* models.py These ought to correspond to the incoming csv files
 * routers.py This tells django to use a different postgres instance.

 * data A folder that contains sample data that we can use for development.